johnrm174/model-railway-signalling/README.md

     * This new general setting will also increase the size of the new 'quick-scroll' buttons.
 * New 'Import' feature - to import another layout file into the current schematic:
     * Enables collaboration when developing complex layouts / signalling schemes.
+* Able to specify a 'clearance delay' after signals/sensors are 'passed':
+    * Signals will turn red as soon as the signal is passed (representing the first wheelset).
+    * Track occupancy changes will be delayed until the train has 'cleared' the section.
 * Improvements to Application Upgrade utility:
     * Will now report definitive success/failure in the user interface.
 * Minor UI improvements to improve the overall user experience during configuration: